JinRuii/Graph-Neural-Network-Models/README.md

 1. **H8-16_variables.csv** - Contains feature values for each node.
 2. **H8-16_edges.csv** - Defines the undirected edges between nodes.

+### Using Sample Data

+For quick testing, we have provided two sample files in this repository:

+- `Sample_variables.csv`: Contains sample feature values for each node.
+- `Sample_edges.csv`: Defines sample undirected edges between nodes.

+These sample files allow you to run the model without needing the full dataset.
+Simply place `Sample_variables.csv` and `Sample_edges.csv` in the `./data/` directory, or adjust the file paths in the code to point to the sample files.

 ## Installation and Requirements

 1. Clone the repository: